 Animal-Derived Products

-Our clothing range is currently entirely free from animal-derived products.
-We will never use angora, down, fur or exotic animal skin in any of our products.
-We are currently developing a shoe line, and we have carefully consulted with our vegan Joanie customers at length, and the response was to proceed with leather footwear rather than synthetic substitutes.
-We are committed to using only ethically and sustainably sourced options processed in Gold-rated tanneries certified by the Leather Working Group (LWG), an organisation that promotes sustainable practices in the leather industry.
-We will provide more information about this when we launch.
-You can read our Animal Welfare Policy in full here.
+When developing our shoe line, we carefully consulted with our vegan Joanie customers at length, and the response was to proceed with leather footwear rather than synthetic substitutes.
+We are committed to using only ethically and more responsibly sourced options processed in tanneries audited to a gold level by the Leather Working Group (LWG), an organisation that promotes sustainable practices in the leather industry.
+Read more about our shoe collection here.